qmarsala/PetKeeper/Readme.md

     - know things are going ok while on vacation
     - keep track of training sessions with notes
 - Share pet profiles with pet sitter to easily share what the pet needs, and see that it is being kept up on.

+### Future
+More inclusive of other pets (mostly will be about dogs at first) integrations with vets and pet resorts?